abhi5658/insta_followers/README.md

 # insta_followers

-This piece of code logins to instagram with credentials stored in 'secret.py' Fetches the list of users that you follow and your followers and returns back the users which aren't following you back.
+This code opens web browser; logins to instagram with credentials stored in 'secret.py'.</br>
+Fetches the list of users that you follow and your followers and returns back the users which aren't following you back.

 ## Steps to build: